douglasdl/NLW8-Origin/README.md

 ## 📐 Project

-This was a Foundation project from NLW7(Heat)-Origin.
+This was a Foundation project from NLW8(Return)-Origin.
-Check the project online [here](https://douglasdl.github.io/NLW7-Origin/).
+Check the project online [here](https://douglasdl.github.io/NLW8-Origin/).
-NLW Heat is a digital nameplate created as a warming up and to be used at the DoWhile 2021 event.
+NLW Return is a ...

 ## 🔖 Layout